goldfndr/tasker-habitrpg/README.md

 4. Optionally import the example tasks.
 Copy them somewhere (e.g. /sdcard/Tasker/tasks) then, within Tasker, [Import](http://tasker.dinglisch.net/userguide/en/faqs/faq-how.html#q).
 The files need to end with ".tsk.xml" to be listed.

 For a couple of the example tasks (*score a task*, *check done*), you'll need to change the Variable Set ```%taskid``` action to use one of your own values.
 I suggest cloning these tasks (long-press name, menu, Clone) to avoid confusion, or you could import again.
-One method to find a task's ID is the following.
+An easy method to find a Task's ID is to use the [User Data Display](https://oldgods.net/habitrpg/habitrpg_user_data_display.html)'s Task Overview with "toggle developer data".
+A cumbersome alternative method is the following.
   1. Login to HabitRPG from Chrome or Firefox.
   2. Open the Developer Tools (press F12 or Ctrl+Shift+I).
   3. Choose the Network tab.